MM520J/reactcircleci/projects/project2b/GRADESCOPE_SUBMIT.md

 ## Installing new command

-To install the new `submit` command complete the foll
+To install the new `submit` command complete the following steps:

+  1. Update your `opam` repository by running: `